paulness/gatsby-starter-personal-blog/content/posts/2018-04-03--zig-zag-leetcode/index.md

 ## Writing letters in ZigZag formation

-To understand how to read letters that were written in ZigZag formation, it may also be helpful to know how to write letters in a ZigZag formation yourself.
+To understand how to read letters written in ZigZag formation, it may also be helpful to know how to write letters in a ZigZag formation yourself.
 For example, if somebody tells you to write GEEKSFORGEEKS in ZigZag formation across three lines, you would output.

 ```
 G   S   G   S